zero2one/HAMmP/documentation/Installation/PHP.md

 ## Switch back to PHP 7.3

-Switch pack to PHP 7.3 (or the lowest version you have installed).
+Switch back to PHP 7.3 (or the lowest version you have installed).

 ```bash
 brew unlink php@8.0 && brew link --force --overwrite php@7.3